 Information & Updates on the Novel Coronavirus (COVID-19)

-With the City of Temple falling under the mandatory “shelter in place” order issued by Bell County on March 23, most city services will continue to remain available to residents online and by phone, but non-essential services will no longer be provided by appointment.
+With the City of Temple falling under the mandatory “shelter in place” order issued by Bell County on March 23, most city services will continue to remain available to residents online and by phone, but non-essential services will now be provided by appointment by only.
 Essential services such as emergency response, trash pick-up and roadway repairs will continue to be performed as safely as possible.
-Click here to view the city's latest press release.

 All City facilities remain closed to public walk-in traffic.
 The safety of our residents and staff is paramount, and by minimizing public contact and fully implementing social distancing guidelines, the City of Temple hopes to limit risk while continuing to provide the important services our citizens depend on.
-City facility closures include government buildings, museums, community centers, pools, recreation and rental facilities.
-For a detailed list of City facility closures, please click here.
+City facility closures include government buildings, community centers, recreation and rental facilities.

 Support Local Downtown Businesses